Service Communication

 const response = await ctx.objectClient(MyVirtualObject, "Mary").myHandler("Hi");

-// Call the `run` handler of the workflow (only works once).await ctx.workflowClient(MyWorkflow, "my-workflow-id").run("Hi");// Call some other `interactWithWorkflow` handler of the workflow.await ctx.workflowClient(MyWorkflow, "my-workflow-id").interactWithWorkflow();
+// Call the `run` handler of the workflow (only allowed once).await ctx.workflowClient(MyWorkflow, "my-workflow-id").run("Hi");// Call some other `interactWithWorkflow` handler of the workflow.await ctx.workflowClient(MyWorkflow, "my-workflow-id").interactWithWorkflow();

 - Create a service client and supply the service definition of the service you want to call.